Politics of Uzbekistan

-The Republic of Uzbekistan is a presidential constitutional republic, whereby the President of Uzbekistan is head of state.
+The Republic of Uzbekistan is a semi-presidential constitutional republic, whereby the President of Uzbekistan is head of state.
 Executive power is exercised by the government and by the Prime Minister of Uzbekistan.

 Legislative power is vested in the two chambers of the Oliy Majlis, the Senate and the Legislative Chamber.
-The judicial branch (or judiciary), is composed of the Supreme Court, Constitutional Court, and Higher Economic Court that exercises judicial power.
+The judicial branch (or judiciary), is composed of the Supreme Court, Constitutional Court that exercises judicial power.

 The movement toward economic reform in Uzbekistan has not been matched by a movement toward political reform.
 The government of Uzbekistan has instead tightened its grip since independence (September 1, 1991), cracking down increasingly on opposition groups.
 Although the names have changed, the institutions of government remain similar to those that existed before the breakup of the Soviet Union.

 The government has justified its restraint of public assembly, opposition parties, and the media by emphasizing the need for stability and a gradual approach to change during the transitional period, citing the conflict and chaos in the other former republics (most convincingly, neighbouring Tajikistan).
 This approach has found credence among a large share of Uzbekistan's population, although such a position may not be sustainable in the long run.

 Despite the trappings of institutional change, the first years of independence saw more resistance than acceptance of the institutional changes required for democratic reform to take hold.
 Whatever initial movement toward democracy existed in Uzbekistan in the early days of independence seems to have been overcome by the inertia of the remaining Soviet-style strong centralized leadership.